karan1149/latex-writer/README.md

 To fix this, I tried using a different learning rate for the generator and the discriminator (generator has 1.5x learning rate), which gave significantly improved results after the same number of epochs:

 ![CHROHME unoptimized plot](https://github.com/karan1149/latex-writer/raw/master/model_outputs/outputs_partial_unoptimized/plot_epoch_099_generated.png)

+Notice the variation within class for some of the generated images: some of the "4"s and "7"s are written differently.

 I also tried setting the generator to have 2x the learning rate of the discriminator, but the results seem to be about the same: